 Recommended Textile Books

-I can never get enough books on textiles!
-But, out of the books I own, these are the ones I would recommend to others, especially people who are just starting out in the textile world.
-(There are many other excellent books out there that I have not a chance to really read and absorb yet.)
+Out of all the books I own, these are the ones I would recommend to others, especially people who are just starting out in the textile world.
+Most of these are technique “how-to” books; and a few are textile history.
 I have linked all the books to their pages at WorldCat, the world’s largest network of library content and services.
 I have chosen books that are in the areas I’m more familiar with, so I have not included any books on knitting, crocheting, embroidery, basketry, lace-making, and other areas of expertise.

 And for more books about textile techniques or history, look at the Books and Resources tab on the top, or click on “book reviews” in my category cloud in the tag cloud at the bottom of the page.